Principal Investigator: Feng Ding, PhD

 Dr. Geitner graduated in 2014, and currently, is working as a postdoctoral researcher with Dr. Mark Wiesner at Duke.

 Dr. Nabanita Saikia’s research focused on uncovering the structure and dynamics of biomolecules and molecular complexes, and using the obtained structural and dynamic insights to understand their biological functions.
 Her research projects include RNA riboswitches, intrinsically disordered proteins, and multi-domain proteins.
-She is now an Assistant Professor at the Navajo Technical University.
+She is now a tenure-track Assistant Professor of Chemistry at New Mexico Highlands University.

 Dr. Yunxiang Sun